StackVista/stackstate-docs/use/health-state-and-alerts/set-up-alerting.md

 The process to trigger an event is as follows:

-1. [Telemetry streams](/use/health-state-and-alerts/add-telemetry-to-element.md) attached to an element provide related metrics and events data.
+1. [Telemetry streams](/use/health-state-and-alerts/add-telemetry-to-element.md) attached to an element provide metrics and events data.
 2. A [health check](/use/health-state-and-alerts/add-a-health-check.md) attached to the element listens to the available telemetry streams and reports a health state based on its configured parameters.
 3. When the reported health state of an element changes, a chain of [state change events](#state-change-events) are generated:
     - `HealthStateChangedEvent` for the element itself.